-FISCAL IMPACT: Reviewed by FORA Controller / Signay & Hale Robsyne

-Repayment of \$552,961 in principal will positively impact FORA's fund balances.
-The loss of some potential interest earnings (approximately \$56,000 if the 5% interest rate were maintained) would be offset by the assurance of receiving full repayment of principal prior to FORA's June 30, 2020 dissolution.
-Staff time for this is included in the approved FORA budget.

-Executive Officer, Finance Committee, and Del Rey Oaks Staff.
+FISCAL IMPACT: Reviewed by FORA Controller Repayment of \$552,961 in principal will positively impact FORA's fund balances.
+The loss some potential interest earnings (approximately \$56,000 if the 5% interest rate we maintained) would be offset by the assurance of receiving full repayment of principal prior FORA's June 30, 2020 dissolution.
+Staff time for this is included in the approved FOF budget.
+COORDINATION: Executive Officer, Finance Committee, and Del Rey Oaks Staff.